penguininja/christmas/_songs/songs/let-it-snow.md

 Oh, the weather outside is frightful
 But the fire is so delightful
 And since we've no place to go
+Let it snow, let it snow, let it snow!

+It doesn't show signs of stopping
+And I've bought some corn for popping
+The lights are turned way down low
-Let it snow, let it snow, let it snow
+Let it snow, let it snow, let it snow!

-### Bridge
+### Chorus
-When we finally kiss goodnight
+When we finally kiss goodnight,
-How you'll hate going out in the storm
+How I'll hate going out in the storm
 But if you really hold me tight
-All the way home you'll be warm
+All the way home I'll be warm!

-### Verse 3
 The fire is slowly dying
 And, dear, we're still goodbying
 But as long as you love me so
 Let it snow, let it snow, let it snow

-### Bridge
+### Chorus
-When we finally kiss goodnight
+When we finally kiss goodnight,
-How you'll hate going out in the storm
+How I'll hate going out in the storm
 But if you really hold me tight
-All the way home you'll be warm
+All the way home I'll be warm!

-### Verse 3
 The fire is slowly dying
 And, dear, we're still goodbying
 But as long as you love me so
 Let it snow, let it snow, let it snow